atreyasha/monix/docs/develop.md

     4.  add a test hook after every system update to ensure tracked files are the same -\> think of how to update configuration files in both directions seamlessly

+    5.  add a hook to convert all optional (non-true) orphans to explicit packages -\> or at least to check them after each upgrade

 3. Backup